 Measure your heart health

-You don’t need to take a trip to an expensive hospital lab to get a detailed look at your heart health — there’s a smartphone app (and device) for that.
+While fitness gadgets like Fitbit Charge and Apple Watch can give you data about your pulse, you won’t get much detail.
+Don’t take a trip to the doctor to get a detailed look at your heart health — there’s a smartphone app (and device) for that.

 Prevent drunk driving

-Imagine you’re at a house party with a couple close friends.
-You’ve all shared a glass or two of wine.
-You feel like you’re probably OK to drive, but it’d be far more responsible to know for sure.
+Imagine you’re at a house party with a few close friends.
+You’ve all shared a glass or two of wine, and you feel like you’re probably OK to drive — but it would be far more responsible to know for sure.

-That’s where the new Bluetooth BACtrack Vio Smartphone Breathlyzer comes in.
-The compact keychain device measures the alcohol present on your breath in just 5 seconds, wirelessly sending your BAC reading to your iOS or Android smartphone.
-An included app will predict how long it’ll take for your levels to return to 0%, helping you plan whether to call a cab or just “wait it out.”
+That’s where the Bluetooth BACtrack Vio Smartphone Breathalyzer comes in.
+The compact keychain device measures the alcohol present on your breath in just five seconds, then wirelessly sends your BAC reading to your iOS or Android smartphone.
+The included app predicts how long it will take for your levels to return to 0 percent.
+It can even call an Uber for you!

 Measure your muscles